iEngage/java-sdk/docs/ProjectManagementApi.md

 <a name="getUserTasks"></a>
 # **getUserTasks**
-> VerveResponseTaskList getUserTasks(userId, status, loggedInUserId, accessToken, clientToken, fields)
+> VerveResponseTaskList getUserTasks(userId, status, requesterId, clientToken, fields, accessToken)

 Get list of task assigned to user